AlibabaCloudDocs/nas/intl.en-US/Pricing/Pricing.md

 NAS supports the subscription and pay-as-you-go billing methods.

--   [Pay-as-you-go](reseller.en-US/Pricing/Pay-as-you-go.md#)Pay-as-you-go is a billing method that you can use to pay for a service after you use the service.
+-   [Pay-as-you-go](reseller.en-US/Pricing/Pay-as-you-go.md#): Pay-as-you-go is a billing method that you can use to pay for a service after you use the service.
 Expenses incurred within an hour are deducted from the balance at the next hourly interval.
 For example, if you receive a bill at 9:30, the bill includes the expenses from 8:00 to 9:00.
 The basic billing unit is one hour.
 Each expense is paid by the hour even if the usage time of a file system is less than one hour.

     **Note:** Assume that you receive a bill at 9:30.
 However, the bill may only include the expenses from 7:00 to 8:00 due to a system delay.